 Hobbies: Wake surfing, snowboarding, fitness, bracket drag racing, volleyball, motocross

-After a high point of winning her first Mello Yello Top Fuel title in the season’s second event, her Bob Vandergriff Racing team folded after the Las Vegas event in April when the team’s primary sponsor died unexpectedly at a young age.
+Pritchett’s tenure with DSR began in 2016.
+She started the year driving for Bob Vandergriff Racing with the promise of her first full-time season competing in the Top Fuel category.
+After winning her first Mello Yello Top Fuel title in the season’s second event, the organization folded just two races later when the team’s primary sponsor died unexpectedly at a young age.

-She also set the record for fastest Nostalgia Nitro Funny Car, being the first to exceed 250 mph.
-In 2010, she branched off from her family’s racing operation and began driving for Steve Plueger, where she became the Hot Rod Heritage Series Champion, winning multiple prestigious races and setting records.
+She also set the record for fastest Nostalgia nitro Funny Car, being the first to exceed 250-mph.
+In 2010, she branched off from her family’s racing operation and began driving for Steve Plueger, where she became the Hot Rod Heritage Series champion, winning multiple prestigious races and setting records.

 Two years later, she joined Dote Racing in the ranks of Top Fuel and finished the year ranked 15th despite competing in only half of the 24-race schedule.
-She was a finalist for NHRA Road To The Future rookie award despite missing 12 races.
+She was a finalist for NHRA Road to The Future rookie award despite missing 12 races.